aleopardstail/Frazzled/README.md

 Episode 5 slow:    code moving the servo slowly Episode 5 fast:    code moving the servo quickly Episode 6:         driving a relay
+Episode 7:         read an analogue sensor and add a second interlock function